SirWellington/alchemy-generator/Readme.md

-Alchemy Generator, for Unit generatoring
+Alchemy Generator
 ==============================================

+## "More Data => Better tests"

 [![Build Status](https://travis-ci.org/SirWellington/alchemy-generator.svg)](https://travis-ci.org/SirWellington/alchemy-generator)

 # Purpose
-Part of the Alchemy collection, this library makes it easier to test your code by providing generators of Data and common Objects.
+Part of the Alchemy collection, this library makes it easier to test your code by providing generators for common Objects and Data.

 Using randomly generated data sets helps improve test quality by assuring that your code can work over a wide range of data, and not just what you hard-code in.

-This library makes it painless to generate primitive types, and you can even supply your own Data Generators for use in conjunction with this library.
+This library makes it painless to generate primitive types, and you can even supply your own Generators for use in conjunction with the ones in this library.

 # Requirements

-+ JDK 8
++ Java 8
 + Maven